Rep. Stefanik claims in ads that Democrats seek a ‘permanent election insurrection’ by providing pathways to citizenship

 An anti-immigration group criticized Stefanik’s co-sponsorship of the Farm Workforce Authorization Act, which includes a pathway to citizenship for undocumented migrant farmworkers.

-Different versions of Stefanik’s ads started appearing on Facebook over the weekend, with several showing immigrants trying to scale a border wall.
+Different versions of Stefanik’s ads started appearing on Facebook over the weekend, with several showing migrants trying to scale a border barrier.
 Some of the ads that debuted Wednesday target Biden by name, as well as Vice President Harris and House Speaker Nancy Pelosi (D-Calif.).

-The ads warning of an “insurrection” are appearing nearly nine months after violent supporters of President Donald Trump breached the Capitol as Congress sought to count the electoral college votes solidifying Biden’s victory as president.
+The ads warning of an “insurrection” are appearing nearly nine months after violent supporters of then-President Donald Trump breached the U.S. Capitol as Congress sought to count the electoral college votes solidifying Biden’s victory as president.

-The Capitol Police are bracing for Saturday’s “Justice for J6 rally,” planned by a nonprofit group led by former Trump campaign staffer Matt Braynard.
-The goal, Braynard has said, is to peacefully demand charges be dropped against nonviolent Jan.
-6 protesters, who he claims “reasonably believed” they had permission to enter the Capitol.
-About 700 rallygoers are expected to attend.
+The Capitol Police are bracing for Saturday’s “Justice for J6 rally,” being planned by a nonprofit group led by former Trump campaign staffer Matt Braynard.
+The goal, Braynard has said, is to peacefully demand that charges against nonviolent Jan.
+6 protesters be dropped.
+Braynard claims those protesters “reasonably believed” they had permission to enter the Capitol.
+About 700 rallygoers are expected.

 On Monday, the House Judiciary Committee approved several provisions on immigration that Democrats are angling to include in a $3.5 trillion spending plan.
-Under budget rules, that legislation could be passed without Republican support.
+Under budget rules, that overall package of legislation could be passed without Republican support.

-Among other things, the proposals would allow several million unauthorized immigrants to apply for permanent residency, including “Dreamers” who arrived in the United States as minors.
+Among their provisions, the proposals would allow several million undocumented immigrants — including “dreamers,” who were brought to the United States as children — to apply for permanent residency.